zekrom-vale/ZekromsKazdraAdditions/README.md

 * Nerfed Zekrom armor
 * Expanded tenants
 * Removed junk files
 * Added tilesets, tiled, tilesetscore, and tiledcore for dungeon prep.
+Made this code to find the [X-offset](https://jsfiddle.net/zekrom_vale/5jfxj1x8/5/)
 * Added kazdra flight tech (tier 1 and 2 and Dev)
 * If you are using an existing save that has completed the leg tech quest use the following commands (in /admin mode)...
 * `/maketechavailable kazfly`